David Witts: 2014–present: Theatre, Recovery Road and Manhunt

 In early 2014 Witts starred as Link Larkin in a production of Hairspray at the Curve in Leicester.

 He appeared in the pantomime Aladdin at the New Theatre, Hull over the Christmas/New Year period of 2014/15.

 In March 2015, it was announced that Witts would star in the new American TV series Recovery Road, as Craig, with the series beginning on 25 January 2016 on Freeform.
 In May 2016, it was announced that the show had been cancelled.

 In May 2018, it was announced that Witts would be making his West End debut in the hit musical Wicked, replacing Bradley Jaden as Fiyero from 23 July 2018.
 Witts left Wicked on 20 July 2019 and was replaced by Alistair Brammer.

 In March 2019, Witts appeared in an episode of the BBC daytime soap Doctors.

-Witts appeared in the pantomime Cinderella at the Theatre Royal, Norwich over the Christmas/New Year period of 2019/20.
+He appeared in the pantomime Cinderella at the Theatre Royal, Norwich over the Christmas/New Year period of 2019/20.

 In 2021, Witts appeared in the second series of Manhunt alongside Martin Clunes.
-Witts played DC Adam Spier for four episodes.
+He played DC Adam Spier for four episodes.